browniebroke/deezer-python/docs/source/usage.md

 ### Getting a field about a resource

 When you ge a resource, you have access to all the fields that are in the REST API response.
-For example, all the fields presented in the documentation for [the track object](https://developers.deezer.com/api/track) are accessible as attribute on the {class}`Track <deezer.resources.Track>` resource:
+For example, all the fields presented in the documentation for [the track object](https://developers.deezer.com/api/track) are accessible as attribute on the {class}`Track <deezer.Track>` resource:

 ```python
 >>> instant_crush